Arno67000/ArnaudStutz_7_BACK_15012021/README.md

 ## START (JavaScript mode)

-Run `npm run tsc` to transpile the typescript (.ts) files to javascript (.js) in a `dist/` directory.
+Run `yarn run tsc` to transpile the typescript (.ts) files to javascript (.js) in a `dist/` directory.
-Run `npm start` to start the server and wait for the console to show : `Connecté à la DATABASE`.
+Run `yarn start` to start the server and wait for the console to show : `Connecté à la DATABASE`.

 ## START in DEV mode (from typescript)

 In the `.env` file, change the TYPEORM_ENTITIES line to : `TYPEORM_ENTITIES= entity/*.js, src/entity/**/*.ts`.
-Run `npm run dev` to start the server and wait for the console to show : `Connecté à la DATABASE`.
+Run `yarn run dev` to start the server and wait for the console to show : `Connecté à la DATABASE`.